Edith Gonzalez

 About

 I am an historical anthropologist, my research encompasses multiple methodologies; primarily archaeological, ethnographic (working with descendant communities), and historical.
-My fieldwork takes me to archaeological sites in the Caribbean island nation of Antigua & Barbuda, and archival sites in the United Kingdom.
-My decades of museum work at the American Museum of Natural History, international science/history museums, and regional children's museums, informs my teaching in the Critical Museum Studies Program.
+My fieldwork takes me to archaeological sites in the English-speaking Caribbean, and archival sites in the United Kingdom.
+My role as Director of the Critical Museum Studies MA Program is informed by decades of community engaged work at the American Museum of Natural History, international science/history museums, and regional children's museums.

 Education